The Women’s Tennis Association (or “WTA”) is the governing body of Women’s professional tennis.

-There is also a year end Championships where the top eight WTA players who have scored the most ranking points in that year meet to compete in the WTA Finals, with the winner of the WTA Finals winning up to 1,500 points.
+There is also a year end championship where the top eight singles and doubles players who have scored the most ranking points in that year meet to compete in the WTA Finals, with the winner of the Finals winning up to 1,500 points.

 Top Female Players (Singles)